arnbme/nyckelharpa/README.md

 * To use the Iris V2's instant arming, no pin required, create a User profile with pin code 0000.
 It is not accepted for OFF

+* *The Iris V3 requires a User profile with pin code 0000, or it will not arm.* It is not accepted for OFF.

 * You may define "Panic Pins" designed for use on keypads without a Panic key, but may be used on any keypad

 [:arrow_up_small: Back to top](#top)